A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Hybrid AGN accretion and feedback model

 \subsection{Jet launching scheme}

 For each BH, we parametrize the choice of when and how to kick gas particles in the form of a target jet velocity, $v_\mathrm{jet}$.
 We express the energy received by the particles through the target jet velocity as $\Delta E=2\times \bar{m}_\mathrm{ngb}v_\mathrm{jet}^2/2$, where $\bar{m}_\mathrm{ngb}$ is the mean gas particle mass of neighbours in the SPH kernel of the BH, and the multiplication by two is present since we always kick in pairs.
+For every BH, jet energy is funneled to a reservoir until it surpasses the value $\Delta E$, at which point a pair of particles are kicked.

 We do not kick particles perfectly along the jet direction (which is parallel or anti-parallel with the BH spin vector for each BH), but instead implement a finite half-opening angle $\theta_\mr{jet}=7.5\degree$ (we found little difference when varying this from $0\degree$ to $30\degree$).
 This is accomplished by assigning a new kick direction every time a kick event occurs; this direction is given by a unit vector $\mathbf{n}_\mr{jet}$ that is drawn randomly and uniformly in solid angle within a cone with half-opening angle $\theta_\mr{jet}$ directed along the BH spin axis.
 Since we always kick in pairs, the above procedure is done for one particle in the ‘positive' direction (along one side of the jet) and for another particle in the ‘negative' direction (the other side of the jet).
 We draw only one direction for every pair of kicks, so that the imparted momentum is perfectly opposite in direction for the two particles.

 We kick particles by increasing their velocity (in the frame of each BH) by $\Delta \mathbf{v} = \Delta v \mathbf{n}_\mr{jet}$, where $\mathbf{n}_\mr{jet}$ is the kick direction for a given particle.
 The magnitude of the velocity increase, $\Delta v$, is chosen in such a way that the kinetic energy of each particle increases exactly by $\Delta E_\mathrm{jet}/2$. $\Delta v$ thus depends on the initial particle velocity (in the frame of the BH) and varies for every particle.
 Conservation of kinetic energy gives